Shopify/slate/packages/slate-cli/README.md

  slate start
  ```

- This will build your theme from the `/src` contents to the format expected by the server (outputs a `/dist` directory).
+ This will build your theme from the `/src` contents to the format required by Shopify (outputs a `/dist` directory).

  The `/dist` folder will be uploaded to the store / theme_id specified in your default environment.